kylln20/WRO_FE_2023-24/README.md

 - Compatibility with original chassis

 #### Chassis
 We use the chassis of the `Carisma GT24`, a pre-built 1/24 scale RC car (15 cm in length)to accommodate the addition of the magenta parking lot in the obstacle challenge.
-It allows us to simply park head-on.
+It allows us to simply park head-on, as opposed to parallel parking.
+Head-in parking has fewer steps, reducing our obstacle challenge time.
+Also, while head-in parking, the car only needs to be aware of what is beside it and what is in front of it, which can be assessed with a single front-facing camera.
+Comparatively, to parallel park, a car will usually need to reverse, requiring an additional rear-facing sensor of some kind.
+Such would unnecessarily complicate the system.

-It also enables a four wheel drive system, with pre-integrated gearboxes.
+The chassis also enables a four-wheel drive system, with pre-integrated gearboxes. **add stuff here**

 #### Motors
 Our car uses a `Furitek Micro Komodo Brushless Motor`.
 Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
 This design reduces motor friction, improving lifespan, torque, efficiency, and acceleration.
 Adequate torque is especially important during slow turns to avoid cogging.

-The `Furitek Micro Komodo` is also very small compared to other RC car motors, making it fit well with our small chassis.
-Regardless, it is still very powerful and allows us to reach high speeds without maxing out the motor.
-It fits convinently in the place of the original motor, with a metal gear head that connects to the rest of the drive system.
+The `Furitek Micro Komodo Brushless Motor` is also very small compared to other RC car motors, making it fit well with our small chassis.
+It fits conveniently in the place of the original motor, with a metal gearhead that connects to the rest of the drive system.
+Despite its size, it is still very powerful.
+With a KV (RPM/Motor) of 3450, this motor allows us to reach high speeds without maxing out the motor.

-It receives power and signal via PWM from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`.
-A constant regulation ensures we are able to maintain a constant pace, along with smooth acceleration and decceleration.
+The motor receives power and signal via PWM from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`.
+A constant regulation ensures we can maintain a constant pace, along with smooth acceleration and deceleration.

 To control steering, we use a `Hitec HS-5055MG Servo Motor`, which is a three-wire connection (signal, voltage, ground) metal gear servo motor.
 We control and power from the `Raspberry Pi Hardware Attached on Top (HAT)`.
 It is connected to the wheel axis with a 3D-printed adapter piece that is screwed onto the rotational part of the servo.

 These components all replace the original parts that came with the chassis.
-They fufill the same tasks, but are much higher quality and are compatible with our software.
+They fulfill the same tasks, are of much higher quality and are compatible with the software we use.

 #### Design
 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/Labeled.jpg" height="300px"> <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/Labeled2.jpg" height="300px">